mohsenasadi501/DataStructureAlgorithm/README.md

 ## Sorting

-In sorting algorithm we learn:
+In the Sorting algorithm, we learn:

-- How they work
+- How do they work?

 - Time & space complexity